Atlas200dk/sample-crowdcounting-python/Readme_EN.md

     >![](public_sys-resources/icon-note.gif) **NOTE:**
     >You can press  **Ctrl**+**C**  to stop the application.

 4. Use the URL displayed upon the start of the Presenter Server service to log in to Presenter Server.
-For details, see  [Start Presenter Server](en-us_topic_0228757087.md#li156931456596).

     Wait for Presenter Agent to transmit data to the server.
 Click  **Refresh**.
 When there is data, the icon in the  **Status**  column for the corresponding channel changes to green, as shown in  [Figure 4](#en-us_topic_0228757087_fig113691556202312).